pawelkruzynski/pipy_package_archive/readme.md

 `http://0.0.0.0:8080/api/v1/package/`

-to search through the API, add parameters corresponding to the columns from the browser view.
-Optionally or `page` attribute to paginate. ie:
+To search through the API, add parameters corresponding to the columns from the browser view.
+Optionally add `page` attribute to paginate. ie:

 `http://0.0.0.0:8080/api/v1/package/?title__contains=djang&page=1`